Free Event

 Wharton requires two letters of recommendation from people well acquainted with your work performance, preferably from a current or former supervisor.

-Click here to learn How to Get the Perfect MBA Recommendation Letter, and here for our free Leland Recommender Prep Template.
+Click here for our free Leland Recommender Prep Template.

 Once you’ve submitted your application, you may be invited for an interview.
 An interview is a strong indicator of interest from the school, but of course, it’s not a guarantee of admission.

-- The TBD is a 35-minute exercise that gives you the opportunity to interact with 4-5 randomly selected fellow MBA applicants in a team environment.
-You will be provided with a prompt and a purpose, and as a team, you will work together toward a realistic outcome that solves the prompt.
+• The TBD is a 35-minute exercise that gives you the opportunity to interact with 4-5 randomly selected fellow MBA applicants in a team environment.
+You will be provided with a prompt and a purpose and work together as a team to solve the prompt.
 You’ll then present your team’s outcome to the admissions committee.

-- After the TBD, you will participate in a one-on-one 10-minute interview with a member of the admissions team.
+• After the TBD, you will participate in a one-on-one 10-minute interview with a member of the admissions team.
 You will talk about your interest in Wharton and how the school fits into your goals.
-Note that applicants to the Healthcare Management program will have an additional 1:1 interview with the director of the program, so this portion of the interview may run a little longer.

 Some tips to remember during the interview are to showcase your personal skills and strengths, your adaptability in terms of working with groups, be yourself, and of course, relax!
 You were invited to interview for a reason!